Ads.txt - Desktop and Mobile Web Inventory

 Buying partners will assume that there are no authorised programmatic sellers.

-Note: this article is based on Ads.txt Spec Version 1.0.1
+This article is based on Ads.txt Spec Version 1.0.1